Sir Michael Berridge FMedSci FRS

 Michael Berridge was a physiologist and biochemist whose original field was insect physiology.
 He was best known for his work in cell signalling, having discovered the key role that calcium plays in controlling cellular activity.

 The discovery of inositol trisphosphate (IP3) allowed scientists to understand how cells convert external stimuli into internal signals that govern their behaviour.
 Michael was able to show that IP3 is the chemical messenger that links hormones outside the cell to calcium stores inside.
 Understanding the subsequent role of this calcium has provided insight into the physiology of conditions as diverse as cancer, bipolar disorder, cardiovascular disease and Alzheimer’s disease.

-Michael’s discovery has influenced many areas of biochemical research.
+Michael’s discovery influenced many areas of biochemical research.
 In 2005, he was awarded the Shaw Prize in Life Science and Medicine, awarded to individuals who have achieved significant breakthroughs in scientific research and have had a profound impact on humankind.
-He is a founding member of the Academy of Medical Sciences and was knighted in 1997.
+He was a founding member of the Academy of Medical Sciences and was knighted in 1997.

 Interest and expertise

 Vitamin D, calcium, Cell signaling, Alzheimer disease, cardiovascular disease, Inositol trisphosphate, Learning and memory